sutoiku/puffin/README.md

 - Transparent support for all file formats supported by [DuckDB](https://duckdb.org/) and the Lakehouse
 - Transparent support for all table lifecycle features offered by the Lakehouse
 - Planned support for deployment on [Amazon EC2](https://aws.amazon.com/ec2/) and [AWS Fargate](https://aws.amazon.com/fargate/)
-- Planned support for deployment across fleet of [AWS Lambda](https://aws.amazon.com/lambda/) functions using distributed SQL query planner
+- Planned support for deployment across fleet of [AWS Lambda](https://aws.amazon.com/lambda/) functions

 ## Deployment
 PuffinDB will support four [complementary deployment options](FAQ.md#why-support-so-many-deployment-options):